-If you check the Arrange window after you stop playback, you will note that a special Mixer Track called Audiomix has been created.
+If you check the Arrange window when playback is stopped, you will note that a special Mixer Track called Audiomix has been created.
 This Track contains one long Part named Audiomix, in which all your Monitor mixer actions are stored.
 Don't worry about the length of this Part - it will automatically be lengthened if you record past its end.

 Please note that there is only one Audiomix Part/Track, created the first time you use the Write function in your Arrangement.
-No new Parts are created the next time you use the Write function - information is added to the existing Part.
+The next time you use the Write function, information is added to the existing Part.